highcharts/highcharts.net/Changelog/readme.txt

 Updates in JS libraries affect the Highcharts.NET and Highstock.NET.
 Review first: https://www.highcharts.com/documentation/changelog

+#Version 7.1.2.2
+Fix PlotOptionsGaugeDataLabels

+#Version 7.1.1.2
+Add solution to pass serial key as argument in constructor of HigchartsRenderer or HighstockRenderer.

+#Version 7.1.1.1
+Move to .NET Standard.
+Please note that upgrading the wrapper to version 7.1.1.1 may require some changes in your application.
+Please see http://dotnet.highcharts.com/Highcharts/Demo/Docs?section=UpgradeToStandard for more details.

 # Version 7.0.3.10
 Please be aware that keys format has been changed with 7.0.3.10.
 You may need a different key to run our product after an update to 7.0.3.10 or newer.
 Please contact us at support@highcharts.com